Gabriela Celeste Alaniz: World champion

 On June 18, 2022, Alaniz fought Tamara Elisabet DeMarco, for DeMarco's WBO world flyweight championship, in a fight that was televised to the Americas by TyC Sports' weekends boxing show, Boxeo de Primera.
 DeMarco had 10 wins and 4 losses in 14 professional contests before their fight.
 Alaniz, however, dominated the contest, dropping the champion twice in the first round and controlling the bout's pace until the champion's corner threw in their towel after the bell to start round seven had sounded, signifying that they were stopping the fight, and giving Alaniz her first world boxing championship by way of a seventh-round technical knockout.
 The fight was held in front of Alaniz' hometown fans at the Club Ferro Carril Oeste in Merlo.

 On September 24, 2022, Alaniz made the first defense of her world championship, dominating Venezuelan challenger Debora Rengifo, 18-9-1 with 10 knockouts before their contest, dropping Rengifo in round seven, on her way to a ninth round technical knockout victory.
 The fight was also telecast on Boxeo de Primera.

-Record
+Alaniz vs. Esparza

-Alaniz is undefeated and untied in 14 professional boxing contests, with 6 of her wins coming by way of knockout.
+On July 8, 2023, Alaniz fought to unify her WBO world Flyweight title with the WBA and WBC ones by facing Marlen Esparza of the United States at the AT&T Center in Esparza's hometown of San Antonio, Texas.
+After a close contest, she was declared loser by a ten-rounds majority decision, with scores of a 99-91 and 97-93 against her and a 95-95 tie.
+She lost her WBO world Flyweight title in this test.